Art (BA, AA)

 Lourdes University art students hone their craft in a variety of mediums.
 A wealth of artistic opportunities exist outside the classroom to enhance your college experience.
 Work with visiting artists; network in the local arts communities; assist non-profit organizations; study in Florence, Italy; submit artwork for the Tau Literary & Visual Journal; become a member of the Orbis Ars and Pre-Art Therapy student organizations; and host your own student art exhibit.

-Upon graduation, Lourdes alumni choose from a variety of careers including art educator, illustrator, art historian, interior decorator, visual artists, or museum guide to name a few.
+Upon graduation, Lourdes alumni choose to pursue a variety of careers including art educator, illustrator, art historian, interior decorator, visual artists, or museum guide to name a few.
 A Bachelor of Arts degree in Art also opens the door to successful careers in communications and media.

 News & Events